Noorcom-Network-NNL/kenya-fleet-pilot/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```
+🟦 Step 1.1: Upload the entire project
+Use PowerShell to copy the project folder to the server:
+scp -r C:\Users\Administrator\kenya-fleet-control root@64.227.154.203:/var/www/html/

 **Edit a file directly in GitHub**